aws-amplify/docs/docs/lib/datastore/fragments/flutter/sync/10-installPlugin.md

 amplify_api: '<1.0.0'
 ```

-Then import and add the plugin in your Amplify initialization code alongside with the previously added `AmplifyDataStore` plugin.
+Locate your Amplify initialization code, and add an `AmplifyAPI()` plugin.
+Your initialization code should already include an `AmplifyDataStore()` plugin from previous steps.
+Note the new `import` statement for API towards the top of the file.

 ```dart
 import 'package:amplify_flutter/amplify.dart';